thanos-io/thanos/README.md

 Concretely the aims of the project are:

-1. global query view of metrics
+1. Global query view of metrics.
-1. unlimited retention of metrics
+1. Unlimited retention of metrics.
-1. high availability of components, including Prometheus
+1. High availability of components, including Prometheus.

 ## Architecture Overview